SelfMagician/Magic/index.md

 -   Delete.
 [Switch{On/Off}]
 -   Stop.
 [Switch{On/Off}]
 -   Invisible.
 [Switch{On/Off}]
--   Soul color.
+-   Soul and Cord color.
 [Switch{On/Off}]
--   Signal color.
-[Switch{On/Off}]
 -   Reading.
 [Switch{On/Off}]
 -   Entry.
 [Switch{On/Off}]
 -   Exit.
 [Switch{On/Off}]
 -   Eject.
 [Once]
 -   No Non-Self magic in and on thing.
 [Forever On]
--   No eraser.
+-   No deletion of memory.
 [Forever On]
--   Soul original in View.
+-   Original Soul in Visual View.
 [Forever On]
 -   Non-Self in Self and thing picking by Self.
 [Forever On]
 -   No replacement of Self.
 [Forever On]
--   No memory and foresight.
-[Switch{On/Off}]
 -   No memory and foresight by Non-Self.
 [Forever On]
--   No spell magic on Self and thing.
+-   No Spell magic on Self and thing.
 [Forever On]
--   No disease.
+-   No Disease.
 [Forever On]
--   No pain.
+-   No Pain.
 [Forever On]
--   No magic except Self, in and on Self and thing.
-[Forever On]
 -   No Self memory and Self foresight in and on Self and thing by Non-Self.
 [Forever On]
--   No Non-Self in and on Self and thing without consent.
+-   No Non-Self in and on Self and thing without Self consent.
 [Forever On]
--   No layer in and on Self and thing by Non-Self.
+-   No Gender replacement.
 [Forever On]
--   No gender replacement.
+-   No Body part misplacement.
 [Forever On]
--   No body part misplacement.
+-   No Naked Body by Non-Self.
 [Forever On]
--   No naked body by Non-Self.
+-   No Body bad odor.
 [Forever On]
--   No armpits bad odor.
+-   No Piss bad odor.
 [Forever On]
--   No body bad odor.
+-   No Poop bad odor.
 [Forever On]
--   No mouth bad odor.
-[Forever On]
--   No gut bad odor.
-[Forever On]
 -   Breath control by Self.
 [Forever On]
 -   Eye lid control by Self.
 [Forever On]
--   No piss bad odor.
-[Forever On]
--   No poop bad odor.
-[Forever On]
 -   Poop control by Self.
 [Forever On]
 -   Piss control by Self.
 [Forever On]
 -   Clean and white teeth.
 [Forever On]
--   No copying of Self voice frequency.
+-   No copying of Self, Self Avatar, Self Voice by Non-Self.
 [Forever On]
--   Infinite energy for Self.
+-   Infinite Energy for Self.
 [Forever On]
--   Infinite magic money for Self.
+-   Infinite Magic Money for Self.
 [Forever On]
--   1 watt energy for Dead Self in and on Self per day.
+-   100000 watts energy for Dead Self in and on Self per day.
 [Forever On]
--   Infinite cord for Self.
+-   Infinite Cords for Self.
 [Forever On]
--   Infinite soul fragment for Self.
+-   Infinite Soul fragments for Self.
 [Forever On]
--   Infinite avatars for Self.
+-   Infinite Avatars for Self.
 [Forever On]
 -   1 cord for Non-Self in and on Self.
 [Forever On]
--   0 soul fragment for Non-Self in and on Self.
+-   0 soul fragments for Non-Self in and on Self.
 [Forever On]
 -   1 soul fragment for Dead Self in and on Self.
 [Forever On]

-Sphere:
+Spheres:

 -   LightSphere.
 -   MindSphere.